simonsobs/nemo/examples/equD56/README.md

 to the version used for the ACTPol paper.
 Hence, the results are slightly different.

-An script which shows an example of how to use the selection function can be found in this directory.
+A script that shows an example of how to use the selection function can be found in this directory.
 You can run it with:

 ```